Brandeln: History

 In 1849, we hear that, at the ball, the ladies of Linz will "play Tarock or Brandel and drink punch," but by 1908 it was "very rarely played."
 Nevertheless it must have been still popular in Bohemia because from 1895 to around 1920 German-suited, Bohemian Brandl cards (Böhmische Brandl Deutsche Karten Nr.
 61) were produced, the known manufacturers being Piatnik and Glanz.
 These double-headed cards came in 36-card packs, presumably to give them a more universal appeal.

 Brandeln has been regularly published in German and Austrian games compendia from 1829 until the present.
 The game is still found in parts of Austria, for example, in Koglhof.

 Rules

+Bränteln (1772)

+In the earliest description, written by Popowitsch in 1772, we learn that the game was brought to Vienna either by Bavarians or Swabians two years earlier, but had been established in Bavaria, Swabia and the "land above the Enz" for a long time.